syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 By default, you can add any text or image to the DropDownList item.
-To customize items layout or to create your own visualized elements, you can use this template support.
+To customize the item layout or to create your own visualized elements, you can use this template support.

 Default Value: